 Thank you to Piet and Lieve for inviting me to exhibit some of my work at their Beukenhof in Belgium this summer.
-More details to follow.
+Exhibition still ongoing – well worth a visit!

 I’m pleased to say that I’ll be exhibiting some of my work at the Garden Gallery again this year.
 I look forward to visiting Rachel and her lovely house some time in March to install ready for her 25th Anniversary exhibition which opens on 1st June and closes 6th July.

 I’m looking forward to exhibiting work at Delamore Arts for the first time next year.
 It takes place throughout May 2019 and I’ll be showing work currently in production.
 Hope to see you there!